HSH.com on the latest move by the Federal Reserve

 Can a higher federal funds rate actually cause lower mortgage rates?

 Yes.
 At some point in the cycle, the Federal Reserve will have lifted interest rates to a point where inflation and the economy will be expected to cool.
-We saw this as recently as 2018; after the ninth increase in the federal funds rate over a little more than a two-year period, economic growth began to stall, inflation pressures waned, and mortgage rates retreated by more than a full percentage point.
-The most recent episode of declining mortgage rates during the end of 2023 and start of 2024 also demonstrates this point.
+We saw this as recently as 2023; after the eleventh increase in the federal funds rate over a little more than a 16-month period, economic growth slowed, labor markets cooled and inflation pressures waned, and mortgage rates retreated from multi-decade highs, falling by more than a percentage point and a half from peak levels by the time the Fed cut rates in September 2024.

 As the market starts to anticipate this economic slowing, long-term interest rates may actually start to fall even though the Fed may still be raising short-term rates or holding them steady.
 Long-term rates fall in anticipation of the beginnings of a cycle of reductions in the fed funds rate, and the cycle comes full circle.
 For more information on this, Fed policy and how it affects mortgage rates, see our analysis of Federal Reserve Policy and Mortgage Rate Cycles.